LDC of East New York

 our mission

-The Local Development Corporation of East New York empowers low-to-moderate income women and minorities with programs that promote economic sufficiency, build assets and improve their lives and those of their families.
+The Local Development Corporation of East New York empowers individuals of all backgrounds with programs that promote economic sufficiency, build assets and improve their lives and those of their families.
 We work with local businesses to retain and build industry and commerce, create jobs and improve economic opportunities for local residents and neighborhood enterprise.

 Subscribe Today!